 The title of the poem, Savior, brings important context to the second verse.
 The titular image is most often associated with Christianity, in which Jesus Christ is considered to be the savior of the world, who endured brutal execution as a sacrifice for the betterment of humanity.
 This makes sense as the “agape sacrifice” described in the first line, and it brings interesting meaning to the rest of the verse.
 The glass is likely a reference to common cathedral imagery, wherein stained glass windows depict scenes of Biblical importance.
 Vapid penance, therefore, is a likely reference to the Christian concept of atoning for one’s sins, and “tedium of ritual” symbolizes the repetitive nature of religious observance.

 Angelou’s word choice here is careful and precise; “vapid,” “agape,” and “tedium” in particular are all uncommon words with distinctly negative connotations.
 Without the use of rhyme, this verse uses its careful wording to make an impression on the reader.
-Interestingly, the verse does this by seemingly condemning the Christian Church, despite beginning with an acknowledgment of sacrifice, implying that the event that much of the religion is built upon was meaningful and important.
+Interestingly, the verse does this by seemingly condemning the Christian Church, despite beginning with an acknowledgement of sacrifice, implying that the event that much of the religion is built on was meaningful and important.
 Based on the first verse, it seems that this distinction is drawn based on the difference between the sacrifice itself (“stand / between your love and me”) and the religion build around it since it took place.

 Your footprints yet